eira-fransham/octahack-rs/README.md

 ### I/O

 The data that flows through components is typed, where inputs can only be wired to outputs of corresponding types.
-The only types I'm intending to support to begin with are: MIDI, audio, and gate.
-Gate is any "trigger" input, and is used for things like the input of ADSR generators.
-Audio is just a number representing the instantaneous amplitude of the audio signal, and so non-audio continuous data like LFOs should also just be audio output.
+Inputs are either "continuous", roughly akin to the analogue I/O in Eurorack, or MIDI.
+MIDI is separate instead of being split into analogue components since any components that need to work with MIDI can far easier process the commands instead of having separate I/O for every CC, every note (which would also mean we'd have to have a set maximum number of voices), et cetera.
+You could also imagine that certain components could understand nonstandard MIDI messages while others let them pass through.
+It's possible that in the future I'll allow continuous inputs to be directly wired to elements of a MIDI output, transparently inserting a stateful MIDI-to-analogue converter on an as-needed basis.
+This way, if only CC 5 (for example) is used, only the work to maintain state for CC 5 will be done, rather than maintaining state for every possible part of the MIDI space.

+Outputs can produce an arbitrary number of values per tick.
+For audio outputs this is understood to be audio channels, which means that we can write components in a number-of-channels-agnostic way and it means that left and right components don't need to be wired independently.
+This is important in a performance setting.

 ### Parameters